 Report from the District Rotary Foundation Committee As the Rotary year changes so does membership on committees.
 Please note the new DRFC Committee for the 2025-26 year

-and the new policy on committee structure can be found at this link.
+The new policy on committee structure can be found at this link.
 DDF ALLOCATION POLICIES Click here

 The Rotary Foundation District Community Grants: The Rotary Foundation funds district community grants that pay for scholarships, travel, and projects that all align with our mission to help Rotarians contribute to world understanding, goodwill, and peace by improving people’s health, supporting education, and alleviating poverty.